GhiselleBR/atlas-pm-/README.md

 Atlas isn't revolutionary technology—it's a design exercise in making AI accessible and practical for everyday PM work.

-The real innovation isn't in the code (there isn't any), but in recognizing that most POs don't need another powerful tool they don't know how to use.
+The real innovation isn't in the code, but in recognizing that most POs don't need another powerful tool they don't know how to use.
 They need focused solutions that reduce friction and let them do their jobs better.

 **This project demonstrates product thinking: identifying real problems, designing simple solutions, shipping quickly, and choosing the right tools for the job.**